Asset Management

 Additionally, each column describes the defined use, helping users understand how each can be used.

-On the newly loaded web page, ensure that "Swipe Cards" is set to enabled.
+On the newly loaded web page, ensure that "Swipe Cards" is set to Enable.

 On the newly loaded web page, select Add/Access Registration

-- The Name is entirely cosmetic and is used for you to identify the card ISO.
+- Name is entirely cosmetic and is used for you to identify the card ISO.
+We recommend that you put the name of the card brand being used.

-- The ISO Number is the first 6 digits including any spaces, which should be marked as a 0.
+- The ISO Number is the first six digits of your card, including any spaces, which should be marked as a 0.

 Return to your desired asset's page (Vehicles, Drivers, or Plants), and click the "Add Driver/Vehicle/Plant" button.

-Enter the Card Number as all the digits after your ISO (After the first 6 digits, including any spaces as 0's) and select your ISO / Access input field accordingly.
-Fill other details to your desired values, and click add.
+Enter your card number, ensuring that your ISO (the first six digits, including spaces) is not included, and select your ISO / Access input field accordingly.
+Fill in the other details to your desired values, and click add.

 Vehicles and Plants are used in SmartFill to identify the vehicle or machinery being filled at the SmartFill system.